ahhyun-moon/6613-artificial-intelligence/sports-analytics/README.md

 ### **Faster RCNN (Detection):**

-Pretrained with COCO dataset, Faster R-CNN model finds bounding boxes containing objects such that each bounding box has only one object.
+In this assignment, we adopt Faster RCNN pretrained with COCO dataset.
+Faster R-CNN model finds bounding boxes containing objects such that each bounding box has only one object.
 Then, it classifies the image inside each bounding box and assign it a label with confidence score.

 ### **Kalman Filter (Estimation):**